alexiusp/audioapi-playground/README.md

 * *MasterMixer* - simple panel with 'master' controls.
 * *SimpleOscillator* - basic version of oscillator to learn basics of Audio API
+* *EnvelopedOscillator* - version of oscillator with enveloped gain node (ADSR)

 ## TODO:

-* EnvelopedOscillator - version of oscillator with enveloped gain node (ADSR)
 * KnobControl - UI element to control ranged audio paramers (volume, frequency etc.)
 * MIDI keyboard - UI element to control frequency parameter
 * implement connection of oscillator output to audio parameter (volume, frequency)
+* ModulatedOscillator - version of oscillator with an option to control some parameter via second oscillator